 Without care and failing to follow safety precautions, You can add a much higher risk to unwanted exposure to these chemicals, some woodworkers later in life develop an advection to many wood coating products due to their overexposure,

-While these strong chemicals products undoubtedly work are they worth the risk when much safer time-tested solutions exist for example Tung oil made from the Tung tree, which the Chinese have been using since 500 BC to treat wood!
+While these strong chemical products undoubtedly work are they worth the risk when much safer time-tested solutions exist for example Tung oil is made from the Tung tree, which the Chinese have been using since 500 BC to treat wood!

 The following is a comprehensive list of natural oil-based stains and a few off-the-wall solutions

 Like a lot of ancient techniques and ideas, the Chinese have been using Tung Oil to give their wooden structures, boats, buildings & furniture protection from the elements and little creatures.

 It's is probably the most time-tested method of wood staining in existence and for good reason, Tung Trees from which the Tung oil is produced, primarily grow in the mountains of China.
 The pure oil is made by cold pressing the seeds of the tree, you can't get more natural than that.

 100% pure tung oil is non-toxic, eco-friendly, and can be used for all most everything, including chicken coops, vegetable gardening planters, and raised beds where more modern stains fall short because of the harmful chemicals they contain.